December 12, 2018 by Marie Mccullough, The Philadelphia Inquirer

 Oncoceutics' scientists hope the glioma is just the beginning.
 ONC201 is now in trials for a number of cancers.

 "Glioblastoma is a complex disease," said El-Deiry, the scientific founder.
 "I think it's very exciting that the drug is working in this very aggressive subtype.
 It's something to celebrate and build upon.
-The potential is definitely there to work in other types of and other types."
+The potential is definitely there to work in other types of brain tumors and other cancer types."

 https://medicalxpress.com/news/2018-12-cancer-therapy-brain-tumors.html